Rental property lending with blanket mortgage financing

 Blanket mortgage lending is purpose-built for rental property portfolio investors.

-What Does It Take to Qualify?
+What Does It Take to Qualify for a Blanket Loan?

 The key to securing a blanket loan is collateral.
 Because the lender holds multiple properties as security, they want to see assets that hold strong and consistent value.
 The good news is that a portfolio of income-producing rental properties is exactly the kind of collateral lenders find most attractive.